Reported decrease in antibiotic consumption across EU/EEA during COVID-19 pandemic

 Concerning antimicrobial resistance levels, more than half of the Escherichia coli isolates reported to ECDC, and more than a third of the Klebsiella pneumoniae isolates, were resistant to at least one antimicrobial group under surveillance, and combined resistance to several antimicrobial groups was frequent.
 Carbapenem resistance was common in P. aeruginosa and Acinetobacter species.
 There was also an increasing trend in the percentage of vancomycin-resistant isolates of E. faecium in the EU/EEA, which increased from 11.6% in 2016 to 16.8% in 2020.

 Resistance to last-line antibiotics such as vancomycin and those in the carbapenems group remains a major issue.
 When these antibiotics are no longer effective, there are very limited treatment options that may not work in all situations, sometimes leading to fatal outcomes.
-Resistance to last-line antibiotics also compromises the effectiveness of life-saving medical interventions such as cancer and organ transplantation.
+Resistance to last-line antibiotics also compromises the effectiveness of life-saving medical interventions such as cancer treatment and organ transplantation.

 NOTES TO EDITOR